-At launch, most series will debut on the service with three episodes, and then new episodes will roll out with each passing week.
-However, in some cases, full seasons will be available to stream from the get-go.
-But you probably want to know what you get with an Apple TV+ subscription.
-So, here are the descriptions, and in some cases even trailers, for all the new shows (and a few films!) that we know are coming to the streaming service.
+Note: Most series debut on the service with three episodes, and then new episodes roll out with each passing week.
+However, in some cases, full seasons are available to stream from the get-go.

 The Morning Show